Simple ways to be clearer in your emails

 When writing an e-mail, it is very important to be as clear as possible.
 Not only do people get frustrated with confusing or ambigious writing, they may also misinterpret what you want from them.

-There is a very simple way to be more clear in your writing.
+The good news is, there is a very simple way to make your writing clearer.
 Just shorten the length of words, sentences and paragraphs.

-Think about someone reading your e-mail that learned English as a second language.
+Think about someone reading your e-mail that has English as a second language.
 They are far more likely to know the shorter, more common, words.

 In summary, the targets should be as follows: